How To Make A Baby Poop

 Before parents can understand how to make a baby poop, they need to understand what constitutes “normal” stools.

-“Infants who used to stool several times a day when they’re first born may slow down their production to just once every couple of days and that can be normal,” says Dr. Syeda Amna Husain, a board-certified pediatrician, internationally-certified lactation consultant and founder of Pure Direct Pediatrics.
+“Infants who used to stool several times a day when they’re first born may slow down their production to just once every couple of days and that can be normal,” says Syeda Amna Husain, M.D., a pediatrician, internationally certified lactation consultant, and founder of Pure Direct Pediatrics.
 “The infant’s gut bacteria changes and matures as the infant grows older.
-The bacteria play an important part in the digestion process and are really one of the reasons that baby stool changes in character over the first few months of life.”
+These bacteria play an important part in the digestion process and are really one of the reasons that baby stool changes in a character over the first few months of life.”

-How to Get a Newborn to Poop
+Manual Methods to Get a Baby to Poop

 - Look for consistency in timing rather than time between baby poops to understand if your baby is actually having trouble.

-- Try probiotics but be sure to ask a pediatrician for guidance.
+- Try probiotics, but be sure to ask a pediatrician for guidance.

 - If a baby is eating solids, add peaches, prunes, and pears.